ajberkley/cl-binary-store/README.md

 \*track-references\* default is T.  Let this to NIL if you have simple data with no references between them at all (so lists of data, no circularity, no repeated objects).
-This is very fast (100s of MB/sec for small data; > 500 MB/sec for big data chunks; on my laptop).
+This then goes very fast (>500MB/sec / > 500 Mobjects/second for lists of numbers; > 5000 MB/sec for big simple arrays chunks).

 \*support-shared-list-structures\* default is T.  Let this to NIL if you have no list circularity (when it is NIL basic circular lists are